Flat Earth: South Asia

 The Vedic texts depict the cosmos in many ways.
 One of the earliest Indian cosmological texts pictures the Earth as one of a stack of flat disks.

 In the Vedic texts, Dyaus (heaven) and Prithvi (Earth) are compared to wheels on an axle, yielding a flat model.
 They are also described as bowls or leather bags, yielding a concave model.
-According to Macdonell: "the conception of the Earth being a disc surrounded by an ocean does not appear in the Samhitas.
-But it was naturally regarded as circular, being compared with a wheel (10.89) and expressly called circular (parimandala) in the Shatapatha Brahmana."

 By about the 5th century AD, the siddhanta astronomy texts of South Asia, particularly of Aryabhata, assume a spherical Earth as they develop mathematical methods for quantitative astronomy for calendar and time keeping.

 The medieval Indian texts called the Puranas describe the Earth as a flat-bottomed, circular disk with concentric oceans and continents.
 This general scheme is present not only in the Hindu cosmologies, but also in Buddhist and Jain cosmologies of South Asia.
 However, some Puranas include other models.
 For example, the fifth canto of the Bhagavata Purana, composed between 500 CE - 1000 CE, includes sections that describe the Earth both as flat and spherical.